openhive-network/marketing/strategy/target-personas/README.md

 Target personas are created to illustrate what a person who may fall into one of the three aforementioned target audience categories would be like.
 Their fictional experience serves to illustrate how Hive is solving a problem for them and granting them a unique opportunity.
 It also notes how they may benefit Hive and help it thrive.

+**Target personas presented in files denoted as Persona-# are user-submitted with no modification.**

 ### Developer/Innovator (Default Example)
 **Jaspreet Gill**